J-Term in Rome

 Course Description: This J-session course offers an intensive two-week immersion in Rome's literature, art, history, and culture.
-Students read fiction and nonfiction by noted authors; visit major sites — the Colosseum, the Vatican, Roman Forum, Pompeii, churches and other historic sites, as well as museums and places associated with noted authors.
-Students will participate in writing workshops at Lorenzo d' Medici and write journal entries and reading responses leading to an extended story, essay, or digital project, which may be done in collaboration with students from the AEMM department (please see course description below).
+Students read fiction, poetry, and nonfiction by noted authors; visit major sites, including the Colosseum, Vatican, Roman Forum, Pompeii, churches, museums and places associated with noted authors; and participate in writing workshops at Lorenzo d' Medici.
+Journal entries and reading responses lead to an extended story, essay, or digital project, which may be done in collaboration with students from the Business and Entrepreneurship Department (please see course description below).

 This Course Applies to the Spring Schedule.
 Open to All Students at Columbia College Chicago and students from other colleges and universities.

 J-Term Study in Rome is open to all students at Columbia College Chicago, and students from other colleges and universities.

 (Please note: Students from other universities must register as a Columbia Student at Large.)

 Contact Hours: 45-50 (5-7 hours of classroom/field study per day).